Home / Coffee knowledge / Our power measurement

 Tobias Milz koordiniert den Nachhaltigkeits-Bereich der Kaffeemacher:innen.
 Er sammelt und erarbeitet Wissen, mit dem wir selbst mehr über den Fußabdruck des Kaffees entlang der Kaffeekette lernen.
 Das ermöglicht, dass wir selbst besser werden.
 Gleichzeitig stellen wir alles was wir lernen dem Markt zur Verfügung, um eine sozial-ökologische Transformation der Kaffeebranche voran zu treiben.
 Tobias ist aber auch ein Allrounder: als gelernte Koch ist er auch an der Sensorik-Front unseres Unternehmens aktiv und als Programmierer schmiert er unsere Schnittstellen.
 Ein bunter Fähigkeiten-Mix, angetrieben durch Neugier und eine ordentliche Portion Kaffee-Begeisterung.

-We have revised our power measurement protocol to ensure greater comparability and transparency.
-To do this, we took a closer look at how energy labels are measured and critically re-evaluated our own measurements.
+We have revised our electricity measurement protocol to ensure greater comparability and create transparency.
+To this end, we have taken a closer look at how energy labels are measured and have critically examined our own measurements.

-It was important for us to develop values that represent everyday use and can make it more efficient.
+It was important to us to develop values that represent everyday usage and can make it more efficient.

-The article explains how we measure, how the results are obtained, and introduces our equipment.
-We now measure espresso machines with all technologies.
+This article explains how we measure, how the results are arrived at, and introduces our equipment.
+This is how we now measure espresso machines with all technologies.
 If a machine does not have a steam function, the corresponding measurement is omitted.
-If a dual boiler does not have the option to switch off the steam boiler, we proceed with the protocol without this measurement.
+If a dual boiler machine does not have an option to switch off the steam boiler, we proceed without this measurement in the protocol.

-To obtain precise and reliable values, appropriate measuring instruments are essential.
-Therefore, we purchased three Christ CLM1000 Professional (Plus) devices.
-The Christ CLM1000 Professional (Plus) provides second-by-second measurements for power consumption and energy consumption with a resolution of one tenth of a watt-hour.
+Appropriate measuring instruments are the prerequisite for achieving precise and reliable values.
+For this reason, we have purchased three Christ CLM1000 Professional (Plus) units.
+The Christ CLM1000 Professional (Plus) provides per-second readings for power consumption and energy usage at a resolution of one-tenth of a watt-hour.
 This corresponds to 0.0 Wh or 0.0000 kWh.

-The measuring device transmits the measured values via USB, and we can save and evaluate them as a CSV.
+The device transfers the measured values via USB, and we can save and analyze them as a CSV file.

 Preparation

-In our first power comparison protocol, we set a warm-up time to achieve high comparability.
-However, this does not reflect actual use and penalizes machines that heat up and are ready for brewing more quickly.
-Why wait 25 minutes at home if the machine is ready after only 10 minutes?
+In our first power comparison protocol, we defined a heat-up time to achieve high comparability.
+However, this does not correspond to actual usage and penalizes machines that heat up and are ready to brew faster.
+Why wait 25 minutes at home when the machine is ready after just 10 minutes?

-Therefore, we empirically try to determine when the machine is truly at brewing temperature, also in consultation with the manufacturers.
-The exchange with the manufacturer gives us a target value, which we then verify with our measurements (see temperature measurement protocol).
+Therefore, we try to determine when the machine is actually at brewing temperature, both empirically and in consultation with the manufacturers.
+Communication with the manufacturer gives us a target value, which we then verify with our measurements (see the temperature measurement protocol for this).

 When is an espresso machine considered temperature-ready?

-A machine is considered ready when the target temperature of 92 °C in the portafilter is reached with the first shot (extraction shot).
-A preliminary 5-second flush with the portafilter clamped in is performed to accelerate the heating of the portafilter (flush shot).
+A machine is considered ready when the target temperature of 92 °C is reached in the portafilter with the first extraction (extraction shot).
+A 5-second pre-rinse with the portafilter inserted is performed to accelerate the heating of the portafilter (rinse shot).

-Depending on the machine and its function, we determine the starting temperature with and without the steam boiler.
+Depending on the machine and function, we determine the start temperature with and without the steam boiler.

 The heating time is taken into account for the power measurement.
-After heating, the extraction power measurement begins.
+The extraction power measurement begins after the heating phase.

 Measurement with steam boiler

 We perform the power measurement in parallel with a temperature measurement.
-For both measurements, the test machine must be "cold."
-A rest period of at least 6 hours since the last use is defined for this.
-The water tank is filled with water at room temperature (20 - 24 °C) up to its maximum volume.
+The test machine must be “cold” for both measurements.
+For this, a rest period of at least 6 hours since the last use is defined.
+The water tank is filled with water at room temperature (20 - 24 °C) up to the maximum volume.
 The machine is unplugged and, when the measuring devices are ready, it is plugged in and switched on.

-Once the machine is ready after the predetermined time, 5 extractions of 26 s ± 1 s each are performed (the process for temperature measurement is covered in the temperature measurement section).
-Before the first extraction, a 5-second flush is performed with the portafilter in place (part of the warm-up phase), and there is a one-minute wait between extractions.
-Subsequently, before each extraction, a 2-second flush is performed, followed by the extraction.
-The two-second flush is also referred to as "flushing" and simulates cleaning the shower screen.
+If the machine is ready after the predetermined time, 5 extractions of 26 s ± 1 s each are performed (the sequence for the temperature measurement is covered in the Temperature Measurement section).
+Before the first extraction, a 5 s rinse is carried out with the portafilter inserted (part of the warm-up phase), and there is a one-minute wait between extractions.
+Subsequently, a 2 s rinse is performed before each extraction, followed by the extraction itself.
+The two-second rinse is also called “flushing” and simulates cleaning the shower screen.

-After that, we dispense 5 x 70 g ±5 g of hot water from the hot water dispenser to simulate an Americano.
-Here too, we wait one minute after each dispense.
-If the machine has the option to adjust steam power, then steam dispensing is always measured at maximum power.
+After that, we extract 5 x 70 g ±5 g of hot water from the hot water dispenser to simulate an Americano.
+Here, too, we wait one minute after each extraction.
+If the machine has the option to set the steam power, then the steam extraction is always measured at maximum power.

-In a final phase, the energy consumption in "idle" is measured.
-For this purpose, we leave the machine on for at least 20 more minutes.
+In a final phase, the energy draw is measured in “idle” mode.
+For this purpose, we leave the machine on for at least 20 minutes.

-Data collection is performed on one test machine and in one test series.
-Slight control-related deviations may occur from machine to machine.
+Data collection is carried out on one test machine and in one test series.
+Slight control-related variations may occur from machine to machine.

 For the evaluation, we always take the timestamp and energy value from the CSV file and enter them into the measurement table.

-Typically, the data can be read as follows:
+As a rule, the data should be read as follows:

 However, if there were pauses during the measurement, these are taken into account in the evaluation.
-Data points here always consist of two values: timestamp t and consumption E at that time. tAA = 11:12:12 = time of heating start and EAA = 0 = heating start
+Data points here always consist of two values: timestamp t and consumption E at that time. tAA = 11:12:12 = Time heating starts and EAA = 0 = Heating start

-We take the first data point from the measurement and the data point that can be taken after the previously defined time.
-A comparison is then made here to see if the first extraction also starts at that point.
+We take the first data point from the measurement and the data point that can be taken after the predetermined time.
+A check is also performed here to see if the first extraction starts then.

 Calculation: EA = EAE - EAA